- Colorado Camper Van

 The most recent news includes a new, lower-profile top:

 The website says that they can convert any type of van.
 Pictures on the site show Ford vans, a Chevy Astrovan, and a Ford Excursion SUV with a poptop.
-The low profile top is $6200 and includes electric lift, flip-up bed, LED lighting, and a white gelcoat finish.
+The low profile top (about 5-6" above drip rail) is $6200 and includes electric lift, flip-up bed, LED lighting, and a white gelcoat finish.
+High-top poptops are also available (about 18" above drip rail), and the rumor is that a medium height top (about 14") is in the works.
+Though the website doesn't mention it, I've heard that the poptop can be shipped as a kit for DIY or local installation.

 CCV also offer a top bunk solution for $2400: